BioSense-AI/.github/profile/README.md

-"Pocket-size electronic device with a Mobile app to display and analyze Body signals with a Multi-Model 🩺"
+"Pocket-size electronic device with a Mobile app to display and analyze Body signals with a deep learning based interpretabile Multi-Model 🩺"

 Project BioSense-AI is a both software - hardware project focusing on predicting diseases using ECG-PPG, temperature, and text prompts.
 Signals are amplified and filtered via custom analog circuits, then fed to Orange Pi Zero 2W SBC from an A2D conversion to digital processing.
 The system uses a deep learning custom multi-model architecture with interpretability for accuracy and efficiency.
 Currently, we are developing a mobile app for user access to the AI model by scanning ECG reports and other prompts for hospitals without our electronic device.